 Another scary industry statistic comes from the Health Insurance Association of America, who claim that 1 in 7 people can expect to be disabled for five years or more.
 Again, this number seems very high to me and could only be even remotely reasonable with the widest possible definition of disability.

-The only real statistics I’ve seen on the subject come from the Census Bureau, which report that about 20% of Americans meet their definition of disabled, but only 23% of those disabled people actually qualify for disability benefits.
+The only real statistics I’ve seen on the subject come from the Census Bureau.
+According to fairly recent figures, approximately 20% of Americans meet their definition of disabled but only 23% of those disabled people actually qualify for disability benefits.
 Why?
 The vast majority of disabilities that the Census Bureau considers to be disabilities are ones that people work through – vision impairment, hearing impairment, and mobility impairment are all considered disabilities, but are ones that strong and self-motivated people can work through.

 Given those two questions and the thought process behind them, what I actually need is pretty clear.
 I need a policy that kicks in in six months to a year after a disabling incident and covers enough income that my family is able to get by, and I only need the insurance over the timeframe that I would actually need it – probably until at least my children are moved out.
 My impression from these criteria is that the cost of insurance would be quite low.